Usage

 and add your own CSS rules.

-You can use either an id
+Use either an id

 or a class

-for your custom styles.
+attribute for your custom styles.
 In any case, you need to know basic concepts like CSS specificity, and know when one rule overrides the other.

 ...